sjwabh/SamRadOnc/misc.md

 Many people with cancer worry that the flu shot will make them sick or react with other drugs they are taking.
 Talk to your cancer doctor about this – he or she knows your situation best.

+/steroids, topical /dexamethasone /decadron

+TOPICAL STEROIDS

+CLASS 4 (MID POTENCY)
+triamcinolone .1% cream
+15g, 28.4g 45g, 80g
+30g (3mo supply) $18
+Apply thin film to skin twice daily

+mometasone .1% cream
+15g, 45g
+15g (3mo) $27

-/warfarin /coumadin  interaction w/ /steroids /dexamethasone /decadron
+/warfarin /coumadin  interaction w/ steroids http://www.medscape.com/viewarticle/553030

-http://www.medscape.com/viewarticle/553030

 Steroids can raise INR by a mean of 1.24 units, at an average of 6.7 days after initiation of steroids.

 /recall, radiation